Earth and High Heaven

 Earth and High Heaven was a 1944 novel by Gwethalyn Graham.
 It was the first Canadian novel to reach number one on The New York Times bestseller list and stayed on the list for 37 weeks, selling 125 000 copies in the United States that year.

 Set in Montreal, Quebec during World War II, the novel portrays a romance between Erica Drake, a young woman from a wealthy Protestant family in Westmount, and Marc Reiser, a Jewish lawyer and soldier from Northern Ontario.
 The young lovers are forced to confront and overcome the anti-Semitism of their society in their quest to form a lasting relationship.

 Literary significance & criticism

 Originally published by Jonathan Cape and Thomas Nelson & Sons (Canada), the most recent edition of the novel was published by Toronto's Cormorant Books in 2004.

+John Moss wrote that except for the timeliness of the novel's publication, the quality of the writing would relegate it to the paperback section of drug store romances.
+In 1944, Germany's was resolving the Jewish question through death camps and anti-semitism was high on the minds of Canadians.
+Moss claims that although the writing is adequate, the characters lack motivation and there is no awareness of psychological complexity.
+In conclusion, Moss says, "Her novel is important, ultimately for its failure; worth reading to understand the benign context in which bigotry can grow."

 Awards and nominations

 Earth and High Heaven won the 1944 Governor General's Award for fiction, and the 1945 Anisfield-Wolf Book Award.
 It was also the ninth bestselling book of 1945 in the United States.